hightea/putnami-web-toolkit/README.md

 The LGPL v 3.0 allows a free usage of PWT for commercial and open source projects.
 We equally guarantees that PWT is and will open source for ever.

-PWT doesn't affect the license of you application.
+PWT doesn't affect the license of your application.
 Using PWT is free of charge so fill free to use and integrate it.

-You can have a look at the licence details on a [https://www.gnu.org/licenses/lgpl-3.0.txt](https://www.gnu.org/licenses/lgpl-3.0.txt).
+You can have a look at the licence details on a https://www.gnu.org/licenses/lgpl-3.0.txt.

 ---